corbin-c/jsmarc/README.md

 The `format` parameter has to match one of the keys of the [`formats.json`](./formats.json) object.

 It is also possible to reverse search for field codes with the `searchField` function.
-Given a string and a MARC format, it returns a Promise, resolving in an array of code/label pairs:
+Given a string and a MARC format, it returns a promise, resolving in an array of code/label pairs:

 ```javascript